 2. Startups value enthusiasm over experience

+A Northwestern University study found that bilinguals process information more efficiently and easily than monolinguals, and employers know this!
+If you are looking for a job abroad, then you will need to learn the local language, definitely socially and in most cases professionally, up to a point.
+Regardless of your English skills, other languages are still important.
 Although the language of the office might be English, most startups work in multiple languages and are always looking for native speakers for all departments.
-Multi-linguists are especially sought after in sales and customer service roles, but also in marketing and PR departments.
-Larger startups may have dedicated translation teams who value language skills.
+Multi-linguists are especially sought after in sales and customer service roles, but also in the marketing and PR departments.
+Larger startups may have dedicated translation teams who require multi-linguists and value language skills.

 6. You’ll make an impact